 Some platforms integrate with Google Maps so, when employees check their schedule, they can see the location and get directions.
 It is a handy feature for trades like caterers, painters, or movers whose staff go to different work sites every day.

-The center of this type of software is the scheduling method, which typically can be configured to see as a daily, weekly/monthly calendar depending on the needs of your business.
+The centre of this type of software is the scheduling method, which typically can be configured to see as a daily, weekly/monthly calendar depending on the needs of your business.
 Empty cells on the grid represent hours of the day; they get populated as shifts created.
 Modules give schedulers multiple ways to create schedules.
 Some of these ideas include creating a change, and then dragging and dropping a name from the employee list to fill it; creating and reusing shift templates, copying shifts from a previous time (such as the last week), or uploading schedules from spreadsheets.
 Some offerings take this a step further, providing automated scheduling tools that an executive/shift supervisor could use to set parameters & then let the software build a plan for all.

 Another differentiator supported.
 Though developers had played to make software intuitive, even platforms with user-friendly U.Is taking time to get used.
 Platforms Deputy, Hot Schedules, and Humanity offer 24/7 support via phone, email, or chat.
 They and other vendors provide wizards that walk new accounts through the setup process, on-screen Help buttons, extensive FAQs, how-to videos, online training sessions, and one-on-one instruction—either for a small fee or as part of the implementation process.
 Some platforms, such as Zoom Shift, send new customers a series of daily email alerts with answers to their most-asked customer questions.